 Are you planning on getting married soon?
 I bet you are very excited, and busy making wedding plans.
 As a couple in love, and planning for your wedding, hopefully you have already discussed your current income.
 Along with your current income, there are so many money matters to discuss before marriage to ensure that you are both on the same page when it comes to your personal finances.
 While some couples may be very open to this discussion, other people may have skipped right over it.
 But unfortunately, if you skip this conversation, however difficult it may be, you will need to talk about money at some point.
 A good way to look at this, is that by talking about some of these money matters today, you will learn a lot more about each other.
 And, that will bring you even closer, as a couple.

-10 Money Issues To Discuss Before Getting Married
+10 Money Matters to Discuss Before Marriage

 Are you expected to pay for certain properties like a home or a car for someone else?

 These are things you want your future spouse to know about.

 Also, if you are paying off debt, including student loans, car loans, and so on, that you have accumulated in your lifetime, be upfront and mention this now.

 Since you will have to spend a chunk of your income on these obligations, laying them out in the open before you share a household should eliminate future fights and misunderstandings.

 Expenses – Who Will Pay for What?

 Before you get married you will want to talk about how you will pay for things, such as your home, groceries, cars, vacations, personal belongings, etc.